Salt Water Salt Water — Can Salt Water Pool Cause Rash? Quick Solutions & Prevention

 Shock Treatment for Chloramines

 If combined chlorine is above 0.2 ppm, perform a shock treatment using liquid chlorine (sodium hypochlorite).
 Never use calcium hypochlorite shock in saltwater pools - it contains calcium that will scale your generator cell.
-Add enough liquid chlorine to raise free chlorine to 10-12 ppm, then maintain that level until combined chlorine drops to zero.
+Raise free chlorine to the shock level for your CYA (about 40% of CYA) and hold until combined chlorine drops to zero.
 This process may take 1-3 days depending on contamination levels.
+Use our all-in-one pool calculator to determine the shock level for your CYA.

 Clean Your Salt Cell